gokdumano/anxiety/scenes/act1.md

 # act1c_loner

 {{if _.fifteencigs}}
-b: Günde on beş sigara, insan!
-Fifteen!
+b: Günde onbeş sigara, insan!
+ONBEŞ!
 {{/if}}

 {{if !_.fifteencigs}}